 Also, avoid getting absorbed in the latest Facebook feed, Pinterest post or your personal email inbox.
 These can be major time wasters and can take you completely off track.
 If you must, check your personal accounts first thing in the morning, during lunch, and last thing at night but stay away from them the rest of the day.

 When I walk away from a task occasionally, it helps me refocus.
 This works well when you need information or assistance from a co-worker.
 Instead of picking up the phone, get up and go see them.
 This not only gets you physically up and moving, but it can help build meaningful relationships with your colleagues.

 7. Break for lunch

 I often feel bad about taking a lunch break.
 When I do, however, I feel much more energized and focused for the rest of the day.
 This is especially true if I’m able to get outside for some fresh air.
-Taking a noontime break can help you get through the mid afternoon doldrums.
+Taking a noontime break can help you get through the mid-afternoon doldrums.

 8. Be comfortable

 You always want to dress professionally.
 If you’re feeling your skirt is too short, your pants are too tight, or your shoes are uncomfortable, you’re not going to be in the right frame of mind to focus on your work.
 Plan ahead.
-If you have to dress up for a meeting, bring a pair of flat shoes to change into afterwards so you don’t have to be uncomfortable all day.
+If you have to dress up for a meeting, bring a pair of flat shoes to change into afterward so you don’t have to be uncomfortable all day.

 It’s important to remember you’re not alone.
 Everyone gets distracted.
 The key is not to let it derail you.
 By following these tips, you can overcome the “noise” and maintain the focus you need to be successful.